Mike McTigue: Retirement years and death

 He was 38 years old when his boxing licence was revoked and had been fighting for 21 years.
 After his enforced retirement, McTigue ran a successful bar on Long Island until the late 1940s.
 He succumbed to poverty and ill health and was confined to various hospitals around New York for the last ten years of his life.
 He finally died at New York's Queen's General Hospital on August 12, 1966.
 He was survived by his widow and two daughters.

-In later years McTigue regaled listeners with tales of the highlight of his career, particularly the Dublin bout.
-McTigue's favourite story involved an armed sentry stationed in his corner to keep the peace.
-As the rounds progressed, he stuck his bayonet between the ropes and jabbed McTigue in the leg.
-"I got three pounds' bet on you," the guard said.
-"God help you if you lose!"
 McTigue was honoured in his native parish when the porch of the church was named after him.
 Kilnamona's Community Centre was opened in 2001 and named in his honour.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.